The Cornwall We Want

 Quality of life.

-by Jane michell, almost 4 years ago
+by Jane michell, over 4 years ago

 I have enjoyed and been reminded of how beautifull the place where I live can be without the sounds and smells of various kinds of transport.
 The birds are louder and the smells are sweeter the skies are cleaner and people communicated more.